330 Main Avenue | Norwalk, CT 06851

 • Cryosurgery.
 Cryosurgery is an alternative method of surgery performed by freezing tissue rather than using a traditional scalpel blade.
 This is done by rapidly applying extreme cold produced by liquid nitrogen to the abnormal tissue.
 Click here to read more about cryosurgery.

 • Radiosurgery.
-Radiosurgery is a state-of-the-art method of cutting and coagulating (cauterizing) tissue using high frequency radio waves.
+Radiosurgery is a method of cutting and coagulating (cauterizing) tissue using high frequency radio waves.
 Radiosurgery reduces the bleeding involved in surgical procedures, such as tissue removal.
 Small blood vessels and lymphatic vessels are sealed by the radio waves.
 By sealing the small blood and lymphatic vessels we have a clearer field in which to operate, thereby increasing the level of surgical precision.
 Click here to read more about radiosurgery.

 • Fully equipped surgical suite capable of performing every type of soft tissue and orthopedic surgery

-• A fully trained veterinary and technical nursing staff to ensure the safest, most efficient state-of-the-art procedures for your pet
+• A fully trained veterinary and technical nursing staff to ensure the safest, most efficient procedures for your pet

 • Anesthetic monitoring equipment such as ECG and oxygen saturation monitors